EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/05_query.md

 We have defined the Query that will search for our Scene's entity, but we haven't called it yet.

 ## Using our Query
-A Query, when called, will return an array.
+A Query, when called, will return a array.
 This array will contain the list of all entities that match the list of Components that we specified.
 Just like any other array, we can iterate through it with a `for` loop.

-Which means that we can access as many entities as we want from a single unified place!
+This means that we can access as many entities as we want from a single unified place!
 Really powerful.

 I gave you one solution for free earlier, but I'm leaving this assignment a bit ambiguous on purpose.